SNAP-Ed

 SNAP-Ed Reach by federal fiscal year

 SNAP-Ed can maximize its reach when coordination and collaboration takes place among a variety of stakeholders at the local, state, regional and national levels through publicly or privately funded nutrition intervention, health promotion or obesity prevention strategies.
+Please note that Direct education methodology has changed each year to facilitate improvements in analysis and interpretations.
+As a result, direct education results cannot be directly compared from year to year.

-SNAPEd Program Fact Sheet en Español
+Download this pdf file.
+Georgia SNAPEd Program Fact Sheet en Español

-Fiscal Year 2017 en Español
+Fiscal Year 2022

-- 8,324 SNAP Nutrition Education courses taught
+• 8,973 SNAP Nutrition Education courses taught

-- 135 counties served by direct nutrition education
+• 71 counties served by direct nutrition education

-Fiscal Year 2018 en Español
+Fiscal Year 2021

-- 171,721 participants reached through direct nutrition education courses
+• 119,788 participants reached through direct nutrition education courses

-- 9,738 SNAP Nutrition Education courses taught
+• 7,205 SNAP Nutrition Education courses taught

 Fiscal Year 2020

-- 168,137 participants reached through direct nutrition education courses
+• 168,137 participants reached through direct nutrition education courses

-- 9,160 SNAP Nutrition Education courses taught
+• 9,160 SNAP Nutrition Education courses taught

-- 99 counties served by direct nutrition education
+• 99 counties served by direct nutrition education

-Fiscal Year 2020 en Español
+Download this pdf file.
+SNAP-Ed Fiscal Year 2020 en Español

 Non-Discrimination Statement

-In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices and employees and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, religious creed, disability, age, political beliefs, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.
+In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), religious creed, disability, age, political beliefs, or reprisal or retaliation for prior civil rights activity.

-Persons with disabilities who require alternative means of communication for program information (e.g., braille, large print, audiotape, American Sign Language, etc.), should contact the agency (state or local) where they applied for benefits.
+Program information may be made available in languages other than English.
+Persons with disabilities who require alternative means of communication to obtain program information (e.g., Braille, large print, audiotape, American Sign Language), should contact the agency (state or local) where they applied for benefits.
 Individuals who are deaf, hard of hearing or have speech disabilities may contact USDA through the Federal Relay Service at (800) 877-8339.
-Additionally, program information may be made available in languages other than English.

-- Email: [email protected]
+[email protected]

 This institution is an equal opportunity provider.